openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 ### Presentation Response

-The response contains an ID Token and a VP token.
-In a following example a single ISO/IEC 18013-5:2021 mDL is returned as a VP Token.
+The response contains an ID Token and a VP Token.
+In the following example, a single ISO/IEC 18013-5:2021 mDL is returned as a VP Token.
 Note that a ISO/IEC 18013-5:2021 mDL could be encoded both in CBOR or JSON.

 The following is a non-normative example of a successful authorization request when [@!SIOPv2] and this specification is used.